actionml/docs.actionml.com/welcome_to_actionml.md

 # Welcome to ActionML

-We help people build Machine learning into their Apps.
-We create, the systems, algorithms, and infrastructure to make machine intelligence practical.
-We help customize or invent what is needed then we maintain open source implementations of it all.
-Try it and if you need help [contact us](/#contact) us or ask for [community support](https://groups.google.com/forum/#!forum/actionml-user)
+We help people build Machine learning into their Apps by creating implementations and providing help with customizing, installation, and operations.
+Try out [our projects](https://github.com/actionml) and if you need help [contact us](/#contact) us or ask for [free community support](https://groups.google.com/forum/#!forum/actionml-user)

+## ActionML Harness Server

+We have created a next-generation Machine Learning / AI Server called [Harness](/docs/harness_intro).
+We use it to deliver specialized plugin "Engines" for a variety of Algorithms like the Universal Recommender.

 ## Algorithms

-Some work we have done is fairly widely applicable and available as Harness "Engines":
+Some work we have done is fairly widely applicable and available as Open Source Harness "Engines":

- - [**The Universal Recommender**](/docs/ur): Perhaps the most flexible recommender in open source.
+ - [**The Universal Recommender**](/docs/h_ur): Perhaps the most flexible recommender in open source.
 Implemented as a complete end-to-end integrated system that you can run on premises or we can run it for you.
 The Universal Recommender contains a new Correlation Engine approach to ingesting data from many sources to make recommendations better.
 Recommenders print money, in the sense that with existing traffic you can increase KPIs by learning what your users want.
 This improves margins in measurable ways.
-Amazon is widely reported to see 30% sales lift from its pervasive use of recommenders.
+For instance Amazon is widely reported to see 30% sales lift from its pervasive use of recommenders.

  - [**Behavioral Search**](/blog/personalized_search): AKA Personalized Search this algorithm takes in data we know about users, learns what leads to purchases or reads, then hands this data back to you for inclusion in your content index.
 The augmenting data makes search personalized, which leads to greater user satisfaction as measured by sales (Amazon has claimed 3% sales lift for a similar algorithm).

-Some work is more custom and specific to a particular application like:
+Some work is more custom and specific to a particular applications like:

  - **Ad or Offer Placement** based on user or user group (segments) behavioral data and ad/off to page content similarity.